-Now, with the quantized motion representation, we design a temporal autoregressive model over it to predict the distribution of possible next motions, given the input audio embedding $A$ and existing motions.
+Now, with the quantized motion representation, we design a temporal autoregressive model over it to predict the distribution of the possible next code, given the input audio embedding $A$ and existing motions.
 Besides, we enable the modality input of identity $I$ to distinguish different gesture styles.
 Because we model the body and hands independently, to keep the consistency of the holistic body and thus predict realistic gestures, we exploit the mutual information and design our model to be cross-conditioned between the body and hand motions.
 Specifically, following Bayes’ Rule, we model the joint probability of $C^b_{1:\tau}$ and $C^h_{1:\tau}$ as follows:

-Note that our cross-condition modeling between the body and hand motions makes the most of mutual information in two ways: (1) the current body/hand motions (i.e. $c^b_t$/$c^h_t$) depend on past hand/body motions information (i.e. $c^b_{<t}$/$c^h_{<t}$); (2) we argue that the current body motion $c^b_{t}$ is also responsible for predicting the distribution of current hand motions.
+Note that our cross-condition modeling between the body and hand motions makes the most of mutual information in two ways: (1) the current body/hand motion (i.e. $c^b_t$/$c^h_t$) depend on past body/hand motion information (i.e.~$c^b_{<t}$/$c^h_{<t}$); (2) we argue that the current body motion $c^b_{t}$ is also responsible for predicting the distribution of current hand motion.
 Such modeling guarantees the coherence of the body and hand motions as a whole and thus achieves realistic gestures.
-Gated PixelCNN \cite{van2016conditional} is adopted to model these quantities.
-During the training phase, the quantized body/hand motions representation concatenated with the audio and identity features is used for training.
+Gated PixelCNN \cite{van2016conditional} is adopted to model these quantities, in which the convolutional kernel is masked to make sure the model cannot read future information.
+During the training phase, the quantized body/hand motion representation concatenated with the audio and identity features is used for training.
 A teacher-forcing scheme and cross-entropy loss are adopted for the optimization.
 At inference, the model predicts multinomial distributions of the future body and hand motions, from which we can sample to acquire codebook indices for each motion.
 A codebook lookup is then conducted to retrieve the corresponding quantized element of motion, which we feed into the decoder for the final synthesis.
 Figure \ref{fig:architecture} (B) illustrates the pipeline.
 More training details are given in the supplemental material.